Lagos: Ikoyi

 Ikoyi is situated on the eastern half of Lagos Island and joined to it by a landfill.
 Ikoyi is also connected to Victoria Island by Falomo bridge, which carries the main road over Five Cowrie creek.
 Falomo garden, a green public space which was developed by the state government in conjunction with Fidelity Bank in 2017, is located under the bridge.
 Ikoyi housed the headquarters of the federal government of Nigeria and other buildings owned by the government, including the old federal secretariat complex.
 The complex today is on reestablishment.

 In Ikoyi there are military and police barracks, a top-security prison, and a federal high court of Nigeria.
-Ikoyi also has a number of hotels, nightclubs, a recreational park, and one of Africa's largest golf courses.
-Originally a middle class neighborhood, in recent years, it has become a fashionable residential enclave for the upper middle class to the upper class.
-There are also commercial activities in Ikoyi, which are spotted in an increasing number of offices, banks, and shopping complexes.
+Ikoyi also has hotels, nightclubs, a recreational park, and one of Africa's largest golf courses.
+Originally a middle class neighbourhood, in recent years it has become a fashionable residential enclave for the upper middle class to the upper class.
 The commercial section is concentrated in the South-West.

 Victoria Island

 Victoria Island with its annex is situated to the south of Lagos Island and known with a zip code of 101241 as assigned by NIPOST.
-It has expensive real estate properties and for that reason, many new luxury condos and apartments are blooming up everywhere.
+It has expensive real estate properties and for that reason, many new luxury condos and apartments.

-Along with Ikoyi, Victoria Island occupies a major area in Lagos that boasts several sizeable shopping districts.
+Along with Ikoyi, Victoria Island occupies a major area in Lagos that boasts several shopping districts.
 On its seashore along the Atlantic front, there is an environmentally reconstructed Bar Beach.